yuvalsonn/DMBotSpammer/README.md

 # DMBotSpammer
-A simple DM bot message writin in python
+A simple DM bot message wrote in python